Skip to content

 🌬️ Breathability and natural comfort

-One of the most appreciated characteristics of genuine leather is its natural breathability .
-The internal microstructure allows air to circulate and moisture to evaporate, making it ideal for upholstery, footwear, and clothing.
+One of the most appreciated characteristics of real leather is its natural breathability.
+Its internal microstructure allows air to circulate and moisture to evaporate, making it ideal for upholstery, footwear, and clothing.

-Furthermore, leather insulates thermally : it protects from both heat and cold.
+Moreover, leather insulates thermally: it protects from both heat and cold.

 • Collagen (over 90% of fibers): a natural protein that provides strength and flexibility.

-• Water : present in controlled quantities, it keeps the skin soft and alive.
+• Water: present in controlled quantities, keeps the leather soft and vibrant.

-• Natural and mineral fats : improve the workability and softness of the material.
+• Natural fats and minerals: improve the workability and softness of the material.

-After tanning, the collagen is chemically stabilized, maintaining its qualities over time.
+After tanning, collagen is chemically stabilized, maintaining its qualities over time.

-Depending on the animal and the processing, there are different types of leather:
+Depending on the animal and processing, there are different types of leather:

-• Bovine : sturdy, thick, and durable.
+• Bovine: robust, thick, and resistant.
 Perfect for furniture, leather goods, and footwear.

-• Calfskin : softer and more compact, suitable for accessories and elegant garments.
+• Calf: softer and more compact, suitable for accessories and elegant garments.

-• Lamb and goat : thin, silky skins, perfect for luxury clothing.
+• Lamb and kid: thin and silky leathers, perfect for luxury clothing.

 • Goat, pig, horse, reptiles, ostrich, etc.: each with specific aesthetic and technical characteristics.

-The area of the hide also influences the value: the rump is the most valuable part, while the head, legs and tail have more imperfections.
+Even the area of the hide influences its value: the butt is the most prized part, while the head, legs, and tail have more imperfections.

-Each hide may have small scars, creases, visible pores, or veins .
-These are not defects, but authentic signs of a real, lived-in raw material that tells its own story.
+Every piece of leather may have small scars, creases, visible pores, or grain variations.
+These are not defects, but authentic marks of a real, lived raw material that tells its story.

-Some more obvious defects may arise from scratches, insect bites, environmental conditions, or skinning errors.
-These are evaluated and selected to ensure the quality and aesthetic appeal of the final product.
+Some more evident defects may result from scratches, insect bites, environmental conditions, or skinning errors.
+These are evaluated and selected to ensure quality and aesthetic yield in the final product.

-Durability : It is a durable material that improves with use
+Durability: it is a resistant material that improves with use

-Aesthetics : No synthetic material can match the beauty of real leather
+Aesthetics: no synthetic material matches the beauty of real leather

-Sustainability : it is a by-product of the food industry, enhanced with low environmental impact processes
+Sustainability: it is a byproduct of the food industry, valorized with low environmental impact processes

 🛠 How to recognize quality

-• The uniformity of the color and the softness to the touch
+• The uniformity of the color and softness to the touch

-• The absence of thick laminations or chemical odors
+• The absence of thick plasticization or chemical odors

 • If a dull mark remains = Nubuck or Pull-Up